acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

 Here the program just crashes, no stack trace.
 You have an indication that there was an error, through the error code (sys.exit(0) signals no error, any non-zero code means error) but no reference to a line of the source code, no stack trace, nothing.

-There's an even more nuclear version os._exit(0) stops everything on its tracks and does not clean up.
+There's an even more nuclear version os._exit(0) stops everything in its tracks and does not clean up.
 For example a serial connection might remain open, hindering your ability to re-open it later.

 ## Epilogue

-Sorftware is libraries (using libraries)^n finally ending in a user-facing place (in the last step, the users are usually not programmers).
+Software is libraries using libraries.. n times ..using libraries finally ending in a user-facing place (in the last step, the users are usually not programmers).
 Our actors played the part of people sitting in different parts of the stack.
 C uses results from -> B uses results from -> A.

-When importing a library, implicity or explicity we believe that it will work, it will be fast enough, it will have no vulnerabilities, etc. The library in turn expects us to use it properly, provide the right type of inputs, provide inputs that make sense and not edge cases, that the classes provided will be used as intended.
+When importing a library, implicitly or explicitly we believe that it will work, it will be fast enough, it will have no vulnerabilities, etc. The library in turn expects us to use it properly, provide the right type of inputs, provide inputs that make sense and not edge cases, that the classes provided will be used as intended.
 Unexpected errors shatter this view.

-Commitment on both parts can bridge this.
 Library writers can work on the quality of documentation.
 Indeed, in a modern coding environment, just by hovering on top of a imported function users can read the documentation, "a message from the past".
 To go with, a carefully designed error interface puts the user and the library-writers in the same room when an error bubbles up.
 This was A's role.

-But A can never take responsibility for everything.
-Library-users must commit to cover for all (most? some?) concievable errors.
+But A is not there when the error happens.
+It's B the one who had a mission, who wanted to combine A and D, E, F's libraries into a combination that no one had seen before.
+So it's up to them, as library user, to debug, for hours perhaps, and cover for errors.

-B is a library you call.
-Hopefully the authors gave you some informative errors that made your life easier.
+Word count for the word "error": 20 times

 ---